U3A’s 3rd Age Rock Orchestra

 See below for reports on recent initiatives and several of their Pre-COVID performances …..

-From Harvey Broadbent:
+Updates from Harvey Broadbent:

 During these CoronaVirus lockdown days the U3A’s 3rd Age Rock Orchestra has met ‘virtually’ and regularly using Zoom.
 That way they can continue to be creative and play their music even though distanced physically from each other.